defano/wyldcard/README.md

   "Stinky!"
 ```

-Apple's HyperCard supported a newline character (_logical negation_ symbol, [Unicode U+00AC](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block))) that could be used to break a long statement across multiple lines; this implementation does not.
+Apple's HyperCard supported a newline character (_logical negation_ symbol, [Unicode U+00AC](https://en.wikipedia.org/wiki/Latin-1_Supplement_(Unicode_block))) that could be used to break a long statement across multiple lines but this implementation does not.

 As you enter script text into the script editor, HyperTalk Java will flag syntax errors as you type by underlining the offending text with a red squiggle.

 ## Stacks of Cards

-A HyperCard stack is made up of one or more cards arranged in an ordered list (like a stack of index cards or a Rolodex) with only one card ever visible to the user at any given time.
+A HyperCard stack is made up of one or more cards arranged in an ordered list (like a stack of index cards or a Rolodex).
+Only one card is ever visible to the user at any given time.
 When the user navigates from one card to another, the contents of the new card appear in place of the old card (and the transition may be animated using a `visual effect` specification).

 Every card is comprised of two layers of graphics and user interface elements: a background layer and a card layer (foreground).
-Each card has a unique foreground, but its background can be shared between multiple cards.
+Each card has its own unique foreground, but its background can be shared between multiple cards.
+Thus, a background may contain graphics, buttons, text fields and scripts that are common to multiple cards in a stack.
+A stack may have multiple backgrounds.

 ### Navigating between cards